dsfellows/dsfellows/week_9_agenda.md

 + ["Topic Modeling Made Just Simple Enough"](https://tedunderwood.com/2012/04/07/topic-modeling-made-just-simple-enough/) by Ted Underwood (includes an explanation of the math behind topic modeling geared toward people with less of a math/CS background)
 + [A more allegorical explanation of topic modeling](http://www.matthewjockers.net/2011/09/29/the-lda-buffet-is-now-open-or-latent-dirichlet-allocation-for-english-majors/) by Matt Jockers
 + [Historian's Macroscope writeup](http://www.themacroscope.org/?page_id=553) on topic modeling, including some discussion of why multiple runs generate different results and instructions for using pivot tables to analyze results

-do a zip file. clarify what's the metadata file, what goes into voyant, etc